filecoin-project/specs/content/glossary/_index.md

 [Finality](expected_consensus#finality-in-ec) is a well known concept in blockchain environments and refers to the amount of time needed until having a reasonable guarantee that a transaction cannot be reversed or cancelled.
 It is measured in terms of delay, normally in epochs or rounds from the point when a transaction has been included in a block published onchain.

+## `fr32`

+The term `fr32` is derived from the name of a struct that Filecoin uses to represent the elements of the arithmetic field of a pairing-friendly curve, specifically Bls12-381—which justifies use of 32 bytes. `F` stands for "Field", while `r` is simply a mathematic letter-as-variable substitution used to denote the modulus of this particular field.

 ## Gas, Gas Fees

 _Gas_ is a property of a [message](glossary#message), corresponding to the resources involved in including that message in a given [block](glossary#block).
 For each message included in a block, the block's creator (i.e., miner) charges a fee to the message's sender.